 “BEFORE, DURING, and AFTER the Enhanced Community Quarantine (ECQ), mental health has been an aspect that practitioners need to attend to,” said Mr. Ruel Cajili, Southville College of Psychology Dean.
 The progressing crisis stipulates a permanent impact on our psychological state; an impact that healthcare professionals will further gauge.
-These experts and practitioners join forces to track the varying factors that will challenge their lifelong campaign to raise mental health as a fundamental requisite to overall wellness especially in times of global adversity, our battle against the COVID-19.
-Though, it’s the present moment that will be crucial to weighing triggers … [Read more]
+These experts and practitioners join forces to track the varying factors that will challenge their lifelong campaign to tackle mental health as a fundamental requisite to overall wellness, especially in times of global adversity and our battle against the COVID-19.
+The present moment is crucial to weighing triggers and effects with … [Read more]

-Mental health advocates comprising of students, educators, and professionals gathered at the Luxembourg Hall on the 22nd of October for this year’s mental health talk with the topic Suicide Prevention.
+Mental Health advocates from Southville – students, educators, and professionals gathered at the Luxembourg Hall on the 22nd of October for this year’s mental health talk with the topic Suicide Prevention.
 The event was spearheaded by mental health advocate and Top 4 BLEPP 2017 Registered psychologist, Dr. Mike U. Jimenez.
 During the talk, Dr. Jimenez highlighted the utmost alarming aspects of suicidal ideations.
 Participants were introduced to both preventive and corrective solutions to aid the increasing number of suicide cases nationwide.
-According to the World Health Organization (WHO) in its earlier report, suicide rate in the Philippines is rampant with a … [Read more]
+According to the World Health Organization (WHO) in its earlier report, suicide rate in the Philippines is rampant with … [Read more]

 In pursuit of its advocacy to raise awareness about mental health, the Psychology Society of Southville International School and Colleges (SISC), will conduct a talk on the current updates regarding suicide prevention and approaches to battling mental and emotional struggles on October 16, 2018, 1:00PM, at Luxembourg Hall.